Skip to main content

 Education and Training

-The ISO will provide continuous education and guidance to its members after they receive their Certification of Completion; this is to ensure their capabilities stay sharp.
+The ISO will provide continuous education and guidance to its Members after they receive their Certification of Completion; this is to ensure their capabilities stay sharp.
 It also has an internal Code of Ethics; violating them can lead to the revocation of the Certification and expulsion from the ISO.